 His plays have been performed at the West Yorkshire Playhouse (Coming Around Again) and have toured all over the UK (Caruso and the Quake, Caruso and the Monkey House Trial, Madam Butterfly Returns).
 In 1985, he was selected and trained by Relate as a couple counsellor but is now in private practice.

-Tuesday April 18th 2017, 7.30pm: Launch of My Mourning Year at Waterstones Brighton
+Tuesday April 18th 2017: Launch Evening, Waterstones Brighton

-Andrew will be reading from My Mourning Year and discussing the book with Sarah Hutchings (from Cityreads).
+Andrew read from My Mourning Year and discussed the book with Sarah Hutchings (Cityreads).